seed-rs/seed/README.md

         .catch(console.error);
 </script>
 ```
+The `delete WebAssembly.instantiateStreaming;` line is a bit of a hack, but without it,
+only a handfull of dev servers will work.
+Eg Rust[https](https://crates.io/crates/https)
+will, but Python's http.server, webpack's dev server, and opening the html file directly will fail with a MIME
+type error.
+Do not use this line in production.

 The quickstart repo includes this file, but you will need to rename the two
 occurances of `appname`.
 (If your project name has a hyphen, use an underscore instead here) You will eventually need to modify this file to